-While these teeth have the ability to provide added value to the mouth by increasing its chewing and grinding power, their growth pattern does not typically allow patients to experience their benefit.
-Many people do not have enough room for these teeth to grow in properly, which can cause problems with maintaining appropriate oral hygiene.
+While wisdom teeth in certain instances may provide added value, their unpredictable growth pattern does not typically allow patients to experience their benefit.
+Many people simply do not have enough room for these teeth to grow in properly, which can lead to difficulty maintaining appropriate oral hygiene.

 Why should I get my wisdom teeth removed?

 The presence of wisdom teeth makes patients more susceptible to a variety of oral problems, including but not limited to:

 - Bacterial growth, gum disease, tooth decay, and even bad breath caused by periodontal disease.